 Description Value (£000) %age

-Total non- contracted spend 350 100%
+Total non- contracted spend 164 100%

-Spend now regularised (mainly mobile and fixed telephony) Spend being regularised (storage and archiving) Low value catering Spend which should have followed a low value procurement process (300) (46) (2) (2) (85.7)% (13.1)% (0.6)% (0.6)%
+Spend now regularised (mainly storage and archiving and telecoms) Spend which should have followed a low value procurement process Legacy banking contract for which transactions are being (149) (11) (91)% (7)%

+phased out.
+(4) (2)%

 Total unidentified spend 0 0%

 As noted above, the highest value of this spend relates to legacy contracts where the position has now been regularised.
-This means the non-contracted spend for future reporting years should be minimal and will largely relate to low value catering purchased using GPC cards.